 Don’t Tempt Me

-is Book 1 in the Guthrie Brother Series
+is Book 1 in the Guthrie Brothers Series

 The full series reading order is as follows: